IonE8201/Moon/README.md

 say("Hello!")
 ```

 Okay, lets skip " from Moon import *".
-I Think you understand how this is done.
+I Think you understand how this is making.

 To make sleep effect you need...